 As a limited company director, you will take on a number of legal responsibilities.
 You must ensure that you comply with administrative and financial deadlines demanded by both Companies House and HMRC.
-If you hire a good contractor accountant, they should deal with most of these responsibilities on your behalf, but you are ultimately responsible to ensure that your company accounts, Annual Return, VAT returns and other documents are submitted to the correct authorities accurately, and on time.
+If you hire a good contractor accountancy firm, they should deal with most of these responsibilities on your behalf, but you are ultimately responsible to ensure that your company accounts, Annual Return, quarterly VAT returns and other documents are submitted to the correct authorities accurately, and on time.

 If you sign up with a PAYE umbrella company, you become an ’employee’.
 You sign a contract with the agency, and they sign the contract with the agency or client.
 After you submit your invoice/timesheet to the umbrella company, the umbrella invoices the agency and takes care of all tax and administrative paperwork for you.
 This is a ‘hassle free’ solution which may suit many contractors.

 Your umbrella company will pay you after deducting income tax (PAYE), national insurance contributions (NICs), and any other agreed deductions – such as their service charge (margin).

 If your contract is caught by IR35, it makes no difference to an umbrella company contractor, as you are already paying full PAYE and NICs on your earnings.
 Some umbrella companies say that they are “HMRC compliant” or “IR35 compliant”.
 These are just marketing phrases – there should be no difference in the way contractors are taxed between different umbrella companies.